-What to Do if You Unemployment Claim is Denied
+What to Do if Your Unemployment Claim is Denied

-The process of appealing a claim may vary depending on your locations, so check with your State Department of Labor for guidelines on what to do when your unemployment claim is denied.
+The process of appealing a claim may vary depending on your location, so check with your state department of labor for guidelines on what to do when your unemployment claim is denied.
 They’ll also be able to provide you with information on how to file an unemployment appeal.

 Unemployment Appeal Board Hearings

 A hearing is an informal trial held before an unemployment appeals board and/or an administrative law judge.
 Based on the evidence presented, a decision will be made on whether you are entitled to unemployment insurance benefits.

 At the hearing, you, your employer and witnesses for either side may testify.
 Both you and your employer will have the opportunity to present evidence.

 Instructions on how to appeal an unemployment claim denial will be listed on your state department of labor website.
 You may be able to file an appeal online, by fax, mail, in-person or on the phone.